haba713/spring-boot-hibernate-issue/README.md

 The sample code follows the current [Hibernate ORM Getting Started Guide][1].

-We use H2 database here but the issue is reproduced also with PostgresSQL.
+We use H2 database with Hibernate 6.1 here but the issue is reproduced also using PostgresSQL with Hibernate 5.6.

 There's also a [similar issue about MySQL][1] but for some reason it has been closed without fixing the actual issue.